 It began with the Etsy chat rooms, talking about how to resize photos and discussing how to name products.
 It turned into collaborations and supporting each other for family birthday gifts.
 Online went offline when friends encouraged me to do arts and craft fairs, which turned into getting invited to shows, to throw jewelry parties (OMG, those were always the best), and picking up local wholesale accounts.

 Even now community is a large part of what we encourage here at Being Boss.
-Our own Clubhouse is filled with connections turning into opportunity.
-Community = success for any business.
+Community can make the difference for any business.

-5 – Systems are the difference between smooth sailing and lots of bad ratings.
+Systems are the difference between smooth sailing and lots of bad ratings

 My first holiday season as a maker put me through my paces, and I quickly learned the importance of putting systems in place so that you’re working smarter, not harder.
 I developed a system that got orders from Etsy into my studio, products made, and shipping out quickly and efficiently.